Christy-cyber/Election_Analysis_1/README.md

 # Colorado Election Analysis

 ## Overview of Election Audit
-The Colorado Board of Elections wanted to know if Python software would be a viable option for delivering and analyzing election results.
+The Colorado Board of Elections wanted to know if Python programming language would be a viable option for delivering and analyzing election results.
 They requested the following tasks in order to complete the election audit of a recent election using Python:

 1. Calculate the total number of votes
 2. Provide a complete list of counties